Bamboo`s shallow roots suit containers

 1st.
 Soak the root-ball in water for a few hours.
 This will fully hydrate the bamboo.

-– Saw off the bottom 10% of the root-ball.
+– Saw off the bottom inch or two (25 – 50mm) of the root-ball.
 This will encourage new growth.

 You can saw off some of the side roots if required to fit into the new pot.